 transform like vectors under coordinate transformations.
 We can extend the notion of covariant differentiation to quantities with Lorentz coordinate-invariant indices by regarding $\omega^{ab}_{\phantom{ab}i}$ as a connection, referred to as Lorentz or {\em spin connection}.
 For a contravariant Lorentz vector

-where $_{|i}$ is a covariant derivative of such a quantity with respect to $x^i$.
+where $_{|i}$ is the covariant derivative of such a quantity with respect to $x^i$.
 The covariant derivative of a scalar $V^a W_a$ coincides with its ordinary derivative:

-which gives a covariant derivative of a covariant Lorentz vector:
+which gives the covariant derivative of a covariant Lorentz vector:

-The chain rule implies that a covariant derivative of a Lorentz tensor is equal to the sum of the corresponding ordinary derivative of this tensor and terms with spin connection corresponding to each Lorentz index:
+The chain rule infers that the covariant derivative of a Lorentz tensor is equal to the sum of the corresponding ordinary derivative of this tensor and terms with spin connection corresponding to each Lorentz index: